A new tree running spot close to the Kanto region | Locals ski to their heart's content at Yuzawa Nakazato

 Yuzawa Nakazato has a wide range of courses with good visibility, with 40% of its slopes being beginner slopes.
 It is a ski resort that is friendly to families and those trying out the slopes for the first time, but in recent years it has also been focusing on ungroomed areas and tree run areas.
 This is no surprise, as Yuzawa Nakazato is worthy of the name "Snow Country," and in the peak season it is an area of heavy snowfall where snow can fall up to waist height overnight

-Yuzawa Nakazato consists of two mountains, and the mountain on the right side of the map is entirely ungroomed and tree-running, with the exception of one beginner's course.
-The five ungroomed courses are Dynamic, Giant, Challenge, and Extreme Training.
+Yuzawa Nakazato consists of two mountains, and the mountain on the right side of the map is entirely an ungroomed, tree-run area, with the exception of one beginner course.
+The five ungroomed courses are Dynamic, Giant, Challenge, Extreme, and Training.

-All of the courses have an average gradient of over 20 degrees, and once the snow falls, you can ski in a weightless state on the fluffy powder, so it's no wonder that the focus is on powder.
-The Challenge Run has a maximum gradient of 32 degrees, and Dynamic and Giant are also slopes for advanced skiers, with steep slopes stretching for approximately 600 meters.
-The tree-running area has a wide area where you can ski, except for under the railway lines and some dangerous areas.
+All of these courses have an average slope of over 20 degrees, and once it snows, you can ski on fluffy powder in a weightless state, so it's understandable why they focus on powder.
+The Challenge course has a maximum slope of 32 degrees, and the Dynamic and Giant courses are also advanced slopes with steep inclines of approximately 600m.
+The tree-run area has plenty of skiable space, except for under railway bridges and some dangerous spots.

 Nakazato's greatest feature is its high turnover rate, which allows you to access such a comprehensive ski area with the first quad lift, and no matter where you ski you will always return to the base area.
 Being able to access five ungroomed runs and multiple tree run areas with just one lift is something you probably won't find at other ski resorts, even in powder paradise Japan

-As you can see, Nakazato has plenty of elements that powder lovers can't resist.
-In recent years, you can see some people wearing thick boards and waiting for the lift first thing in the morning, but it's still a place only known to those in the know.
-Anyone looking for comfortable powder should definitely visit.
-However, with so many options, it's bound to be hard to know where and how to ski at first sight.
+As you can see, Nakazato has plenty of elements that powder lovers will adore.
+In recent years, you can see a few people riding wide skis and waiting in line for the lifts first thing in the morning, but it's still a hidden gem known only to those in the know.
+It's a place that anyone looking to enjoy powder in comfort should definitely visit.
+However, with so many options, first-timers will likely be confused about where and how to ski.

 A rider talks about Yuzawa Nakazato on a snowy day